 Indexing is a crucial part of SEO and is the only way that your content can rank in the SERP (search engine result page) to make your website a magnet that attracts organic traffic.

-I hope you would go through our article on how a search engine works, in that we have elaborated on the process of indexing.
+I hope you will go through our article on how a search engine works, in that we have elaborated on the process of indexing.
 Once the crawling and rendering steps are completed, the search engine looks at its index database to diagnose the original version (canonical) of this web page.

 Once it finds that the web page is original, Google starts inspecting user-selected canonical.
 If both user-selected and Google are in the same line, then the web page will be indexed.

-Why is Canonical Tag is Important in SEO?
+Why Is Canonical Tag Is Important in SEO?

 1. Crawl Budget and Priority